Holy basil, otherwise known as tulsi, is known for its therapeutic power when it comes to maintaining homeostasis and fighting the effects of stress.

-Research published in the International Journal of Cosmetic Science shows that when used with coconut oil as a carrier, holy basil absorbs into the skin even better and could be even more effective against acne.
+Research published in the International Journal of Cosmetic Science shows that when used with coconut oil as a carrier, herbal products containing holy basil absorb into the skin even better and could be even more effective against acne.

 2. Protects Against Diabetes

-Holy basil benefits appear to include the ability to control blood glucose levels as demonstrated by several test tube and animal experiments, as well as human clinical trials.
+Holy basil benefits appear to include the ability to control blood sugar (glucose) levels as demonstrated by several test tube and animal experiments, as well as human clinical trials.

-A randomized placebo-controlled, single blind trial of holy basil leaves points toward holy basil’s anti-diabetic activity.
-In this trial, patients with noninsulin-dependent diabetes experienced decreases in fasting blood sugar levels, postprandial (after a meal) blood sugar levels, urine blood sugar levels as well as mean total cholesterol levels during the holy basil treatment period.
-Overall, the researchers conclude holy basil may be prescribed as part of a treatment plan for people with mild-to-moderate non-insulin dependent diabetes.
+A randomized, placebo-controlled, single-blind trial of holy basil points toward its anti-diabetic activity.
+In this trial, patients with noninsulin-dependent diabetes experienced decreases in fasting blood sugar levels, postprandial (after a meal) blood sugar levels, urine blood sugar levels and mean total cholesterol levels during the treatment period.

-In general, holy basil may not only possibly work as a natural cancer treatment, but another of the many holy basil benefits include that it may also help to prevent it.
-Research shows that people who regularly consume tulsi are less likely to be immunocompromised and less susceptible to developing cancer cells.
+Research shows that people who regularly consume tulsi may be less likely to be immunocompromised and less susceptible to developing certain types of cancer cells.

-Holy basil benefits also appear to help protect the body from radiation poisoning and help minimize damage from radiation treatment, according to research published in 2016 in the the Journal of Cancer Research and Therapeutics.
+Holy basil also seems to protect the body from radiation poisoning and may help minimize damage from radiation treatment, according to research published in 2016 in the the Journal of Cancer Research and Therapeutics.
 It selectively protects the normal tissues against the destructive effects of radiation.

 4. Balances Stress Hormones

-There’s evidence that tulsi can address physical, chemical, metabolic and psychological stress through a unique combination of pharmacological actions.
-One of the most well-researched holy basil benefits is its ability to keep hormone levels balanced naturally and to lower symptoms of anxiety.
+There’s evidence that tulsi acts as an adaptogen by addressing physical, chemical, metabolic and psychological stress through a unique combination of pharmacological actions.
+One of the most well-researched abilities of this herb is keeping hormone levels balanced naturally and helping manage symptoms of anxiety.

 5. Relieves Fever

-Holy basil is often recommended as a natural fever reliever, especially by practitioners of Ayurvedic medicine.
+Holy basil supports immune function and is often recommended as a natural fever reliever, especially by practitioners of Ayurveda.
 Holy basil leaves are thought to act as antibiotic, germicidal and disinfectant agents, which means they can protect us from bacteria and viruses.
-When we have a fever, it’s proof that our bodies are fighting against an infection.
-Therefore, with its infection-fighting properties, tulsi may help to fight a fever.

 6. Helps Improve Respiratory Disorders